gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 with blind near-goal samples).
 Height skips fine — its coarse loop already reads true and lands within `LEVEL_DEADBAND_PERCENTAGE`.

+**Final cross-corner re-check (pressure only).** Corners finish at slightly different times, and a sibling still moving can nudge an already-done corner through the shared manifold, leaving it a few psi off.
+After the main loop all corners rendezvous idle, then run `FINAL_RECHECK_ROUNDS` synchronized rounds: re-read the settled pressure and, if off, re-correct with `achieveFineGoal`.
+Each round is bracketed by a barrier so the next read happens with all corners idle again, catching a correction that disturbed a neighbor.
+Height skips it (its level sensor reads true and isn't coupled through manifold pressure). `getheightSensorMode()` is global, so every corner runs the same barrier count (no club mismatch).

 **Sync / safety.** `achieveFineGoal` takes no barriers (the valve is only open during a burst, never waiting), so the never-wait-with-valve-open invariant holds and a fine corner rendezvouses only at `goalRoutine`'s exit barrier.
 Pressure mode enforces the in-loop `getbagMaxPressure()` / `MAX_PRESSURE_SAFETY` ceiling (coarse fill); height mode has no in-loop pressure ceiling.
 Other hard stops: the 10 s `ROUTINE_TIMEOUT_MS`, or an `onlyAirUp` block (which accepts an overshoot rather than venting).

+**Sample logging / de-dup.** A preset move closes the valve many times (each coarse close logs a flowing→settled sample), so `appendPressureDataToFile` drops any sample within `SAMPLE_DEDUP_PSI` of the previous stored one for that model — killing long runs of near-identical samples while keeping distinct pressures.
+The four models are independent, so an uneven up/down sample count is harmless.

 ## Persistence / migration